 Quicken WillMaker & Trust’s Fee Structure

 Another positive feature of Quicken WillMaker & Trust is that all you’ll need to pay is a flat price of $99.
-From there, you can install the program on your personal computer and do with it what you please.
+From there, you can install the program on your personal computer and create any documents you wish.

 This differs from some other estate planning platforms that charge you based on the features you take advantage of, the membership tier you buy into or how many times you use it.
 While $99 for any program isn’t cheap, when you consider the range of materials that you’ll have access to, it may well be worth it if you have multiple estate planning documents to create.